USC Trojans Injury Update: Wide Receiver Zacharyus Williams Sidelined

 Injuries on Offense

-There has been no update on Jackson or Strachan’s status for this week.
+Jackson or Strachan will be out another week.
 They have both missed each of the last two games.

 However, USC coach Lincoln Riley revealed this week that Williams will miss a few weeks after suffering an injury late in the Trojans win over Georgia Southern in week 2.